 You may not have heard of an elliptical rower, but I’m betting you want one after you read this.
 Who wouldn’t want an elliptical, which is easy on the knees, combined with a rowing machine, which works 86 percent of the muscles in your body?
 Yes, it does work those glutes, friends, as well as the rest of your body.

-When speaking about cardio machines, both ellipticals and indoor rowers can target your glutes, so imagine putting both of these machines together?
+When speaking about cardio machines (click here to see more low impact gym equipment), both ellipticals and indoor rowers can target your glutes, so imagine putting both of these machines together?
 I’m not kidding you here, this is an extreme workout that will give you that burning feeling in your butt in no time while working your body to the max!

 Why You Should Buy the Teeter Power10